deobald/deobald.ca/src/content/essays/2007-08-02-google-is-my-new-microsoft.md

 In response to his non-existent post, I will engage in a tirade describing where computing has taken me.

 First, there was my PC.
 My first real computer of my very own.
 At the time I was a poor teenager in secondary school and my options were limited.
-Gateway 2000 (still charging extra for Holstein-style cardboard boxes) and Dell were not the most affordable girls on 8th street.
+Gateway 2000 (still charging extra for Holstein-style cardboard boxes) and Dell were not the most affordable options.
 No, with only a lifeguard's salary and some babysitting money I was forced to be frugal.
-I needed Helga... on the darkest corner... with sweat pants on.
-Preferably those sweat pants would be two or three sizes too small and I could knock a few more dollars off.
+I had to choose between the sketchiest of computer companies advertised at the back of PC Magazine.
 Do you know how little a lifeguard is paid?

-And so, I invested in a little computer company with an ugly web page, terrible service and cheap parts.
+And so, I invested in a little computer company with an ugly web page, terrible service, and cheap parts.
 My computer was addressed with "SK" (for Saskatchewan), but without "Canada", and made a fun journey to Slovakia during the long months between my order placement and the eventual arrival.

 But it did come.
 And when it finally came, I enjoyed a long and glorious marriage to Windows 95.
 That was not to last, however.
 As I grew older and bought more computers I had to keep buying software.
 Software I really didn't find that valuable.
 "Why does Microsoft Office cost $400?"
 I'd wonder.
 Word is basically Notepad stocked with fonts and tables.
 I'm sure I don't use Excel for anything VisiCalc couldn't handle.
 PowerPoint?
 I'd rather just draw on a whiteboard.